liobaberndt/ucl-mres/module3/session6/README.md

 ```

 ## Part A - Source Reconstruction
-Adjust teh script to wpkr for resting state data
+Adjust the script to work for resting state data.
 ```bash
 % -------------------------------------------------------------------------
 % Script: SPM